neo-project/docs/en-us/sc/api/System.md

 # System namespace

-The System namespace is the API provided by the Smart Contract Execution Engine (AVM), which provides a way to access the execution environment of the smart contract.
+The System namespace is the API provided by the Smart Contract Execution Engine (NeoVM), which provides a way to access the execution environment of the smart contract.

 | API | Description |
 | ---------------------------------------- | -------------------------- |